How to Share WODs with Your CrossFit Box Using Group Programs

 Okay, So How Do I Actually Start?

-1. Sign up for TrainingPro (or log into your existing account—you might already be using it for personal training clients).
-Go to TrainingPro.app to get started.
+Sign up for TrainingPro (or log into your existing account) at TrainingPro.app

 The whole setup probably takes an hour or two the first time.
 After that, it's maybe 30 minutes a week to keep things updated.
 Which, compared to the morning chaos of multiple platform posting?
 That's a pretty good trade-off.